-1. Using the SSCP Surrey Effective family Resilience and Levels of Need document, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a request must be made to the C-SPA and the police if it is appropriate.

-- 2. The academy should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA.
+- Using the SSCP Continuum of Support for Children and Families in Surrey and Continuum of Support Matrix document, decide whether or not there are sufficient grounds for suspecting significant harm, in which case a request must be made to the C-SPA and the police if it is appropriate. - 2.
+The academy should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA).
 However, this should only be done when: - o it will not place the child at increased risk - o or sexual/organised abuse is suspected - o or the fabrication of an illness is suspected - o or where the discussion could impede a Police investigation or Social Work enquiry.